-Prior to my wife being diagnosed I was always a glass half empty and had suffered from depression.
+Prior to my wife being diagnosed, I was always a glass half-empty and suffered from depression.
 This was a concern for her.
-However, over the ensuing years I seem to have become a glass half full person.
-Even more so since my own diagnosis.
+However, over the years I have become a glass half-full person – even more so since my own diagnosis.

-I consider myself very fortunate and lucky, some people find this strange.
+I consider myself very fortunate and lucky, and some people find this strange.
 Both my cancers were found early and have been treated.
-I have a wonderful GP who would not allow things to go uninvestigated and I have received prompt and efficient treatment in the hospital.
-I know that I am not expected to require any further treatment for my prostate cancer and it is unlikely I will require further treatment for my kidney cancer.
+I have a wonderful GP who would not allow things to go un-investigated and I have received prompt and efficient treatment at hospital.
+I am not expected to require any further treatment for my prostate cancer, and it is unlikely I will require further treatment for my kidney cancer.